joowani/binarytree/README.rst

 Are you studying binary trees for your next exam, assignment or technical interview?

-**BinaryTree** is a minimal Python library which provides you with a simple API to generate, visualize and inspect binary trees so you can skip the tedious work of mocking up test trees, and dive right into practising your algorithms!
+**BinaryTree** is a minimal Python library which gives you a simple API to generate, visualize and inspect binary trees so you can skip the tedious work of mocking up test objects and dive right into practising your algorithms!
 Heaps and BSTs (binary search trees) are also supported.